waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Fighting vs Grass/Poison: Not Very Effective.

 # Battle & NPC Knowledge
-- Mahogany Mart (11, 7): NPCs mention Gyarados experiments.
-Suspicious tile at (7, 3) currently inactive.
+- Mahogany Mart (11, 7): Secret stairs revealed at (7, 3).
 - Mahogany Gym (6, 13): Blocked by Fisher at (6, 14) until Lake of Rage investigation.
 - Pokefan M at (8, 1) in PC: Saw "men in black" (Team Rocket) at Lake of Rage.
 - Camper Spencer (Route 43): Sandshrew (Lv17), Zubat (Lv19), Sandslash (Lv17).
 - Fisher Tully (Route 42): Qwilfish (Water/Poison).
-- Pokemaniac Shane (Route 42): Nidorina (Poison), Nidorino (Poison).
-- Hiker Benjamin (Route 42): Diglett (Ground), Dugtrio (Ground), Geodude (Rock/Ground).
 - Pokemaniac Ron (Route 43): Nidoking (Lv19♂).
 Found at (14, 7).
 Mentions "MALICE" (rival) made fun of his Pokémon.
 - Pokemaniac Brent (Route 43): Lickitung (Lv19♂).
 Found at (13, 20).
 - Pokemaniac Ben (Route 43): Slowbro (Lv19♂).
 Found at (13, 5).
 - Cooltrainer F (Lake of Rage): Saw a red Gyarados in the lake.
 Found at (24, 29).
 - Fishing Guru (Lake of Rage, Magikarp House): Mentions the lake is a crater made by rampaging Gyarados.
 Rainwater filled it.
-Story from his grandpa's great-great-grandpa.
-Used to catch Magikarp there, but something is wrong now.

 # Money & Economy
 - ¥1000: Toll paid at Route 43 Gatehouse.